sajjadGG/book-python/basics/about/exam.rst

         #.
 You can introduce new fields, methods, functions, variables, constants, classes, objects, whatever you want
         #.
 Task is business requirements specification, not a technical documentation, i.e. "what Dragon has to do, not how to do it"
         #.
 You don't have to keep order of business specification while writing code
         #.
-This is ``alpha`` version, so no new functionality like negative position checking
+This is ``alpha`` version, so no new functionality like negative position checking etc.
         #.
 Do not read any future iterations of this exercise.
 This is a simulation of development process.
 If you read future tasks, you will spoil fun and learning.

 :Polish: